wliu080/advent-of-code/README.md

 # Advent of Code

-My solutions to the coding practice challenges on https://adventofcode.com You will need to provide your own inputs in the form of <day>input.txt
+My solutions to the coding practice challenges on https://adventofcode.com You will need to provide your own inputs in the /inputs folder in the form of <day>.txt

 ### Run